-and

-Cary Walkin

-1234 Street Street

-Toronto, Ontario, Canada

-A1A 1A1
+Dear Matthew,

-Regarding the intention of BZRto co-develop and publish “Pattern Battle” (working name) and to simultaneously negotiate and possibly conclude appropriate written contracts pursuant to which BZR would be able to publish the “Pattern Battle” application.
+This is in response to the “letter of intent” you sent on November 1, 2013, regarding the intention of BZR Empire (“BZR”) to co-develop and co-publish “Pattern Battle” (working name) and to simultaneously negotiate and possibly conclude appropriate written contracts pursuant to which BZR would be able to co-publish the “Pattern Battle” application (the “Game”).

-Based on our discussions to date, we mutually intend the following:
+Walkin Games Inc. (“Walkin”) understands the parties’ intentions to differ from those set out in your letter.
+Based on our discussions to date, Walkin understands the mutual intention of the parties to be as follows:

-1. to enter into discussions on an agreement, which sets out the entire terms and conditions under which BZR will develop “Pattern Battle” on behalf of Cary Walkin.
+1. To enter into discussions on an agreement, which sets out the entire terms and conditions under which BZR will develop the Game on behalf of Walkin.
+Neither party shall be obligated to conclude such agreement and shall retain the option to terminate such discussions at any time prior to executing such agreement at its sole discretion.

-2. It is agreed between the Parties that work related to the development performed by BZR until a final agreement of development has been made, shall be at the expense of BZR.
+2. Work related to the development of the Game performed by BZR until a final agreement of development has been made, shall be at the expense of BZR.

-3. The parties expressly acknowledge and agree that all work performed prior to a signed agreement shall remain the property of BZR with the option of all development to be purchased by Cary Walkin at a MMR of $10,000 CAD.
+3. Walkin and BZR will negotiate an agreement in good faith pursuant to which:

+(a) Walkin will provide a game design for the “Game”;

+(b) BZR will be responsible for software development of the “Game” in accordance with the agreed upon game design;

-4. BZR shall own the publishing rights for “Pattern Battle” and any sequels on all platforms on a world-wide basis whether or not a final agreement is ultimately reached between the parties.
-If a final agreement is not concluded any materials exchanged between the parties shall be returned to their respective owners provided, however, that any confidentiality agreement executed between the parties shall remain unaffected by such expiration or termination.
+If a final agreement is not concluded, then any materials exchanged between the parties shall be returned to their respective owners, provided, however, that any confidentiality agreement executed between the parties shall remain unaffected by such expiration or termination.

+4. After signing this letter it is expressly understood that the parties will enter into detailed discussions to form a consensus regarding shared rights, responsibilities and other business matters pertaining to the final agreement prior to BZR drafting the final agreement.
+Again, neither party shall be obligated to conclude such agreement and shall retain the option to terminate such discussions at any time prior to executing such agreement at its sole discretion.

-5. It is expressly understood and agreed that no contracts shall be inferred or implied merely as a consequence of the discussions carried on between the parties, and that no legal obligations or commitments shall be coming into existence between the parties except as stated in this Letter and/or pursuant to written contracts contemplated under this Letter and signed by both parties.
+5. It is expressly understood and agreed that no contracts shall be inferred or implied merely as a consequence of the discussions carried on between the parties, and that no legal obligations or commitments shall come into existence between the parties except as stated in this Letter and/or pursuant to written contracts contemplated under this Letter and signed by both parties.
 Neither party is acting under any oral or written representations made prior to or contemporaneously with this Letter.
 Hence, neither party shall have any obligations to the other except those stated in this Letter or which might be evidenced in subsequent written documents (such as confidentiality agreement) signed by both parties.

 6. Our explorations and negotiations under this Letter are expected to conclude within a reasonable amount of time.
-During this period, each party may share certain proprietary and confidential information with the other, including trading secrets.
+During this period, each party may share certain proprietary and confidential information with the other, including trading secrets as governed by the Non-Disclosure Agreement attached in Schedule A, which notwithstanding any lack of explicit execution is hereby deemed to be executed by each of the parties upon acceptance of this letter of intent.